 The Department of State, Waiver Review Division will forward its recommendation to USCIS.
 They will also send you a copy of that recommendation at the address on your online application, or your current address if you reported a change.

 Processing times vary depending on the basis under which you request a waiver.
-The times listed below are estimates only.
+The wait times listed below are estimates only.

 |No Objection Statement||12 to 16 weeks|